Improvements along 14th Street

-Preliminary results are in, and Select Bus Service combined with New York City Department of Transportation’s (NYCDOT) pilot of Transit & Truck Priority (TTP) are keeping buses moving along 14th St.
+Following the initial launch of Select Bus Service and the New York City Department of Transportation’s (NYCDOT) pilot of Transit & Truck Priority (TTP) the city has announced the busway along 14th Street will be made permanent and bus lanes will be extended east.

 With the launch of SBS, we set out to improve your experience on the bus by increasing the speed of trips, decreasing travel time, and improving ridership on the route, which had seen steady declines.
-Our initial data shows it’s working.
+Data shows bus speeds have improved by up to 24%.

 Combined, SBS and TTP are speeding up crosstown trips.
 Travel time between 3rd and 8th avenues has decreased 38%, averaging just 10.3 minutes.
 In November 2018, that same trip took an average of 17 minutes on the M14.